-Studying how a visualization tool may support analysis and reasoning is difficult since analysis processes are typically fluid and people use a large variety of approaches [40].
+Studying how a visualization tool may support analysis and reasoning is difficult since analysis processes are typically fluid and people use a large variety of approaches [37].
 In addition, the products of an analysis are difficult to standardize and quantify since both the process and its outputs are highly context-sensitive.
 For these reasons, evaluations in VDAR are typically field studies, mostly in the form of case studies.
-They strive to be holistic and to achieve realism by studying the tool use in its intended environment with realistic tasks and domain experts.
-However, we also found experiments in which parts of the analysis process were controlled and studied in a laboratory setting.
+These studies strive to be holistic and to achieve realism by studying the tool use in its intended environment with realistic tasks and domain experts.
+However, we also found experiments in which parts of the analysis process were controlled in a laboratory setting.

-In this section, we focus on techniques that individual researchers can use, as opposed to community-wide evaluation efforts such as the Visualization Contest or the Visual Analytics Challenge [16].
+In this section, we focus on techniques that individual researchers can use, opposed to community wide evaluation efforts such as the Visualization Contest or the Visual Analytics Challenge [13].
 The Visual Analytics Challenge provides a useful collection of data sets and analysis problems that can be used in wider VDAR evaluations, and a repository of examples that demonstrate how other tools have been used to analyse the data.

 Case Studies.
-Case studies conducted in VDAR are mostly studies on domain experts interacting with a visualization to answer questions from Section 6.2.2.
+Case studies conducted in VDAR are mostly studies on domain experts interacting with the visualization to answer questions listed in 6.2.2.
 For example, Trafton et al. conducted an exploratory investigation in the field to answer questions such as "How are complex visualizations used, given the large amount of data they contain?"
-[86, p.
+[84, p.
 16].
 The researchers recruited three pairs of meteorological forecasters and asked them to prepare a written information brief for a flight.
-The researchers then open-coded video data to capture the type of visualizations used in various stages of the analysis.
+The researchers opencoded video data to capture the type of visualizations used in various stages of the analysis.

 In some cases, researchers collect data over a longer period of time (from weeks to months) with participants working on their own problems in their normal environments.
-Analysis activities may be captured by automated logging or self-reporting, using for example a diary method [81].
-Two examples of long-term case studies in visualization evaluation are: Multi-dimensional In-depth Long-term Case studies (MILCs) [76] and insight-based evaluations [70].
+Analysis activities may be captured by automated logging or by self-reporting methods such as the diary method [79].
+Two examples of such long-term case studies in visualization evaluation are: Multi-dimensional In-depth Long-term Case studies (MILCs) [74] and insight-based evaluations [68].

-MILC evaluations use multiple techniques such as ob-

-servations, interviews, surveys, and automated logging to assess user performance, interface efficacy, and interface utility [76].
+MILC evaluations use multiple techniques such as observations, interviews, surveys, and automated logging to assess user performance, interface efficacy, and interface utility [74].
 In MILC studies, researchers offer assistance to participants in learning the system, and may improve the systems based on participant feedback.
-MILC evaluations have been employed, for instance, to evaluate knowledge discovery tools [74] and the integration of statistics and visualization [57].
-The main question Seo et al. set out to answer in their MILC case studies using the Hierarchical Clustering Explorer (HCE) was "how do HCE and the rankby-feature framework change the way researchers explore their datasets" [74, p.
+MILC evaluations have been employed, for instance, to evaluate knowledge discovery tools [71] and the integration of statistics and visualization [54].
+The main question Seo et al. set out to answer in their MILC case studies using the Hierarchical Clustering Explorer (HCE) was "how do HCE and the rankby-feature framework change the way researchers explore their datasets" [71, p.
 313].
 To answer this data exploration question, Seo et al. used participatory observations [10, p.
 36] and interviews, conducted weekly for a period of four to six weeks, during which time the participants were asked to use the tool in their everyday work.